-Congressional School is pleased to offer need-based financial aid to children enrolled in Kindergarten - Grade 8.
+Congressional School is pleased to offer need-based financial aid to children enrolled in preschool - 8th grade.

 As a member of the National Association of Independent Schools (NAIS), we utilize their financial aid platform, School & Student Services (SSS), to objectively determine a family’s ability to contribute to their child(ren)'s educational expenses.
 After reviewing the recommended grant from SSS, Congressional’s Financial Aid Committee makes the final determination regarding the amount of the financial aid award.
 School budget constraints may limit the number and size of financial aid awards.
-Per school policy, need-based financial aid is only available to students in Kindergarten - Grade 8 and our maximum award is 80%.
+Per school policy, need-based financial aid is only available to students in preschool through 8th grade and our maximum award is 80%.
 All applications are held in strict confidence.
 In addition, families must re-apply for financial aid on an annual basis through SSS.

 If you are interested in applying for financial aid, tell us at the beginning of the admission process.
 We recommend completing the admission application and financial aid application simultaneously.

 Applicants must complete the Admission application process to be considered for Financial Aid.
 To be considered for the first-round of grants, financial aid applications are due on January 19, 2018.

 Applications received after this time will be reviewed based on any funds available after the first-round is complete.
 Second round awards will be offered on a rolling basis until the budget is exhausted.